revvy02/lyra/docs/core-concepts.md

 # Core Concepts

-To effectively use Lyra, it's important to understand how it thinks about data.
+To effectively use Lyra, it's important to understand how it handles data.
 Let's explore the core concepts that make up the foundation of the library.

 ## Understanding Sessions